Crell/AttributeUtils/README.md

 ### Additional class components

-The class attribute may also opt-in to analyzing various portions of the class, such as its properties, methods, and constants.
+The class attribute may also opt in to analyzing various portions of the class, such as its properties, methods, and constants.
 It does so by implementing the [`ParseProperties`](src/ParseProperties.php), [`ParseStaticProperties`](src/ParseStaticProperties.php), [`ParseMethods`](src/ParseMethods.php), [`ParseStaticMethods`](src/ParseStaticMethods.php), or [`ParseClassConstants`](src/ParseClassConstants.php) interfaces, respectively.
 They all work the same way, so we'll look at properties in particular.

 An example is the easiest way to explain it: